 Diabetic retinopathy is the most common eye disease that people with diabetes suffer from.
-With highly trained and experienced ophthalmologists, Eye Clinic of Austin takes the time to diagnose the disease properly and understands the best ways to treat it.
+Highly trained and experienced, our team at Eye Clinic of Austin takes the time to diagnose the disease properly and understands the best ways to treat it.

 What is Diabetic Retinopathy?

 Diabetic retinopathy is a disease caused by the deterioration of the blood vessels nourishing the retina.
 These vessels weaken, leak fluid, and fail to provide the nutrients necessary for a healthy retina.

 The disease diabetes is the cause of diabetic retinopathy.
 Approximately 25% of diabetics have some form of the disease, but only a small percentage of those who develop diabetic retinopathy have serious vision problems; an even smaller percentage go blind.
 The longer a person has diabetes, and the worse the diabetic control, the greater the chance of developing diabetic retinopathy or any other complication of this disease.
 Everyone with diabetes should have a dilated eye exam every year to detect the disease.